 Server Message Block Version Enhancements

 SMB1 is very similar to the CIFS protocol that shares the files over a network to access them among the clients in an effective way.
 SMB was initially introduced to run on top of NetBIOS and TCP/IP interface.
 SMB Version 1 Protocol was giving performance issues as it was using an ineffective way of networking resources.
 To reduce the networking issue, the improvised version SMB2 was introduced.

 Microsoft then introduced version 2 to improve the incorrect usage of networking resources.
 SMB2 has reduced the “chattiness” of SMB1.0 Version file system protocol by reducing the number of commands and subcommands that are used to communicate the system to just nineteen commands.
 This Version also has a pipeline mechanism that sends an additional service request before the response to a previous request is arrived.
-This mechanism has improved the performance level which was lagging in the previous SMB 1.0 version.
-SMB1.0 was using a 16-bit data size whereas SMB2.0 is using a higher level of 32 or 64-bit wide storage data fields.
-This helps to store larger file data and communicating the large files over the network in less time.
+This mechanism has improved the performance level, which was lagging in the previous SMB 1.0 version.
+SMB1.0 was using a 16-bit data size, whereas SMB2.0 is using a higher level of 32 or 64-bit wide storage data fields.
+This helps store larger file data and communicate the large files over the network in less time.

 Later SMB3.0 Version was introduced in WINDOWS 8 Server and windows server 2012.
 It was introduced to improve the encryption level end to end.

 This version of SMB was introduced with Windows 10 Server and Windows server 2016.
 SMB 3.1.1 version uses AES encryption Algorithm to implements pre-authenticated security checks using the SHA-512 hash key.